mariusmoeller/Info3_Uebung1/README.md

 Inof3_Uebung1
 =============

-Repo for the exercise 1 of Info3
+Repo for the exercise1 of Info3
+OR IS IT